mariam818/Heart-Disease-Prediction/README.md

 2. Install dependencies:
 pip install -r requirements.txt

-3. Run Jupyter notebooks (for analysis and training):
+3. Run Jupyter notebooks :
 Open and execute each notebook in order under the notebooks/ directory.

 3. Run the Streamlit app: